Educational psychology WF-PS-N-PWY

 Workshops - verification of the knowledge, skills, and competencies outcomes by:

-- assessment of the final test.
+- assessment of written work

 EVALUATION CRITERIA - LECTURES: